marcusoftnet/marcusoftnet.github.io/_posts/2008-12-10-abbe-december-update.md

 ---

 I know that a lot of people has been wondering why no new pictures of Abbe has been on display here for a while.
 Well - a too busy autumn may be one reason.
-Anywho - here you go...
+Any-who - here you go...

 Almost forgot - he said a very loud and clear "PAPPA" last week!